 We love calving season.
 These little guys are strong when they are born.
 They get moving and nursing right away.
 We rarely have any calving problems.

-To date we have sold bulls in ten different states.
-They range from southern Arizona and Mississippi north to Wyoming on up to Oregon.
+To date we have sold bulls in Eleven different states.
+They range from southern Arizona and Mississippi north to Iowa on up to Oregon.
 They thrive at sea level and range up to 10,000 feet in elevation.
 They thrive in the heat and in cold weather.
 All the bulls have adapted well to their new homes.

-These steaks are out of a 1/2 IB steer that one of our boys raised for 4-H. They show great marbeling without excessive back fat.
+Steaks out of a 1/2 IB steer that one of our boys raised for 4-H. They show great marbeling without excessive back fat.
+One year our son won the ultrasound contest with a calf that was only 12 1/2 months old.

 Feedlot Performance Study Data (June 2012)